-Fakahatchee Strand Preserve State Park encompasses much of Florida's most spectacular swamp.
-More native orchid species grow in this 75,000-acre wilderness than in any other place on the continent.
-Visitors can experience Fakahatchee by hiking one of its numerous trails, strolling along a boardwalk or bicycling or birdwatching on the 11-mile park road.
+Fakahatchee is home to the world's largest strand swamp.
+More native orchid species grow in this 80,000-acre wilderness than in any other place on the continent.
+Visitors can explore Fakahatchee by hiking one of its numerous trails, strolling along a boardwalk, or bicycling or bird-watching on the 11-mile park road.